myitcv/x/cmd/gg/README.md

 dependencies.
 Those dependencies take part in the reverse dependency graph.
 Use of this form is, by definition, only possible in module mode.

+gg also understands a special form of directive:

+  //go:generate:gg [cond] break

+This special directives include a [cond] prefix.
+At present, a single command is understood: break.
+If the preceding conditions are satisfied, no further go:generate directives are exectuted in this iteration.
+Note, if spaces are required in [cond] it must be double-quoted.

+The predefined conditions are:

+- [exists:file] for whether the (relative) file path exists
+- [exec:prog] for whether prog is available for execution (found by exec.LookPath)

 Where the third form of go generate directive is used, it may be necessary to declare tool dependencies in your main module.
 For more information on how to do this see: